Skip to main content

 How to apply for funding

-The application process for students who are ordinarily resident in England and who intend to start a course in September 2023 is expected to open in May/June 2023.
+The application process for students who are ordinarily resident in England and who intend to start a course in September 2026 is not yet open.
+Please check Student Finance England to keep up to date with when applications for 2026 entry open.

 Additional funding from Cardiff University